Kapitan Khlebnikov icebreaker Review and Specifications

 Review of Kapitan Khlebnikov icebreaker

 Kapitan Khlebnikov ("ледокол Капитан Хлебников") is an icebreaking vessel.
-The ship is regularly chartered by the travel company Quark Expeditions as an icebreaker cruise ship for tourist shipping operations on itineraries to Russian Arctic territories.
+The icebreaker cruise ship is regularly chartered by the travel company Quark Expeditions for tourist shipping operations on itineraries to Russian Arctic territories.
 Owned by the Russian company FESCO Group (its subsidiary "Far East Shipping Company"), this icebreaking vessel is generaly used for supplying mines, resource exploitation industries and for scientific expeditions.

 - The shipowner FESCO is Russia's largest intermodal transportation company.
 Among the services provided are marine shipping, cargo port handling and rail transportation.
 The company has over 70 sales offices around the world, with its headquarters in Moscow.